marcurdy/dfir-toolset/ToolsOfTheGame.md

 * Elastic Stack

 **Memory Capture**
-* dumpit, WinPMem, Mandiant Memoryze to dump on Windows
+* dumpit, PMem, fdpro, Mandiant Memoryze to dump on Windows
 * pmemsave to dump qemu VM
 * Snapshot to take dump of ESX VM
 * LiME to extract on Linux